HewlettPackard/LinuxKI/README.md

-# LinuxKI Toolset v6.1
+# LinuxKI Toolset v6.2

 The LinuxKI Toolset (or LinuxKI for short) is an opensourced advanced mission critical performance troubleshooting tool for Linux.
 It is designed to identify performance issues beyond the typical performance metrics and results in faster root cause for many performance issues.
 LinuxKI is a kernel tracing toolkit designed to answer two primary questions about the system:

-* If its running, whats it doing?
+* If it's running, what's it doing?
-* If its waiting, whats it waiting on?
+* If it's waiting, what's it waiting on?

 LinuxKI analyzes the kernel trace data in different and often unique ways to help performance specialist drill down on often complex performance issues.
 The following output is an example of data displayed for a specific task: